Harry Giles III: Senior season

 Before his senior season, Giles decided to attend and play for the high school basketball powerhouse Oak Hill Academy in Mouth of Wilson, Virginia.
 Giles dominated the majority of his high school career; however, his senior year ended with a torn ACL in his right knee.
 The injury occurred during his first scrimmage game with Oak Hill.
 Weeks later, Giles enrolled to (now-defunct) Forest Trail Academy in Kernersville, North Carolina to take online courses to finish his senior year of high school while rehabbing from his knee injury.
-On November 6, 2015, Giles made his verbal commitment to attend Duke University and play for the Duke Blue Devils live on ESPN joining fellow five-star 2016 recruits Jayson Tatum, Frank Jackson, and Marques Bolden.
+On November 6, 2015, Giles made his verbal commitment to attend Duke University and play for the Duke Blue Devils live on ESPN joining fellow five-star 2016 recruits Jayson Tatum, Frank Jackson, and later Marques Bolden.
+Giles chose Duke over other offers from Kentucky, Kansas, North Carolina and Wake Forest.
 He was selected to play in the 2016 Jordan Brand Classic and Nike Hoop Summit but was unable due to injury.

 Giles was rated as a five-star recruit and considered the best high school prospect of the 2016 class.
 Giles ranked as the No.1 overall recruit and No.1 power forward in the 2016 high school class by ESPN, while Scout.com and Rivals ranked him No. 2 in the Class of 2016 only behind Josh Jackson.